 A second advantage is that a good POD company provides details of all books it has available for print, to a whole host of online and offline suppliers, so a book listed can be offered for sale by many retailers all around the world.

 The third major advantage is that retailers tap directly into the POD supplier system, and as orders come in, the POD company prints and despatches the books.
-The independent author or publisher does not have to do any form of order fulfilment if they do not wish to.
+The independent author or publisher does not have to do any form of order fulfillment if they do not wish to.

 I eventually decided that I would publish the book independently.
 I was very lucky, in that I had the luxury of time, as I could put in a full-time effort into searching out the information I needed.